Date

 Meals: B, D

-Depending on flight schedules, some guests will leave in the morning and return to the U.S. this evening, while others will depart this evening and return to the U.S. one day later (on January 24).
+Today we depart for the Bangkok airport and our flight to the United States.
+Depending on flight schedules, some guests will leave in the morning and return to the U.S. this evening, while others will depart this evening and return to the U.S. one day later on Day 20.
 Guests with evening flights will have hotel rooms reserved for late check-out.

 Meals: B